 Mortality has declined since the 19th century, leading to a long-term rise in life expectancy for both males and females (see Figure 1).
 Males born in 1841 could expect to live to only 40.2 years and females to 42.3 years, mainly because of high mortality rates in infancy and childhood.
 Improvements in nutrition, hygiene, housing, sanitation, control of infectious diseases and other public health measures have reduced mortality rates, increasing life expectancy to 56 years for males and 59 years for females by 1920.

 The 20th century saw further dramatic improvements in life expectancy resulting from public health measures such as childhood immunisations, the introduction of universal health care, medical advances in treating adult diseases such as heart disease and cancer, and lifestyle changes including a decline in smoking.
-A century later, by 2019, life expectancy at birth in England had increased to 80 years for males and 83.7 years for females (see Figure 2).
-However, the Covid-19 pandemic caused life expectancy in 2020 to fall for males to 78.7 years and for females to 82.7 years, the level of a decade ago; provisional data suggests there will be little change in 2021.
+By 2019, life expectancy at birth in England had increased to 79.9 years for males and 83.6 years for females (see Figure 2).
+However, the Covid-19 pandemic caused life expectancy in 2020 to fall to 78.6 years for males and to 82.6 years for females, the level of a decade ago; provisional data suggests there will be little change in 2021.

 What's the difference in life expectancy between males and females?

 Women have always lived longer than men, but the gender gap in 1841 (2 years) was relatively small because of the high prevalence in the 19th century of diseases that killed men and women indiscriminately.
 In the late 19th and early 20th centuries the gender gap in life expectancy started to widen, peaking at 6.3 years by 1971 (see Figure 1).
 Reasons for the widening gender gap included poor working conditions and smoking among men in contrast to improved life chances for women, for example, lower risk of dying in labour and from tuberculosis, which affected women more than men.